porters five forces

 The threat of substitute products or services in the airline industry stems from alternative modes of transportation, such as rail, road, and sea travel, as well as advancements in teleconferencing and virtual meetings.
 Additionally, the growing trend of remote work and digital nomadism has impacted travel patterns and demand for air travel.

-See also The Limits of Market Research
+See also The Importance of Empathy in Leadership

 Airlines need to stay attuned to changing consumer preferences, technological advancements, and macroeconomic trends to identify and address the threat of substitutes.
 Offering unique value propositions, enhancing convenience, and leveraging digital technologies can help airlines mitigate the threat of substitutes and maintain their competitive position.